 Pass search results into map component

 We will handle onSearch event emitted in GeocodingComponent a little bit later.
 Now, let’s go back to MapComponent.
-It’s time to provide results array there.
+It’s time to provide a results array there.

-In order to set the value into this variable we will use this simple method called refreshSearchList.
+In order to set the value into this variable, we will use this simple method called refreshSearchList.

 Now we can use it MapComponent template file: